vitessio/website/content/en/docs/user-guides/createlookupvindex.md

 As expected, we can see it is not scattering anymore, which it would have before we did `CreateLookupVindex`.

-Lastly, lets ensure that the lookup Vindex is being updated appropriately when we insert and delete rows:
+Lastly, let's ensure that the lookup Vindex is being updated appropriately when we insert and delete rows:

 ```sql